 Christian Aid is an overseas development agency sponsored by over 40 churches in the UK and Ireland.
 It helps people to improve their own lives and to tackle the causes of poverty and injustice.

-Christian Aid have a wealth of free resources for those working with young people (click on the title to link to the relevant webpage):
+Christian Aid have a wealth of free resources for those working with children and young people (click on the title to link to the relevant webpage):

 Children in church Explaining some of the big issues in the world to children isn’t always easy but we believe that children, with their incredible sense of injustice, can grow up being active global citizens and can play their part to change the world.
 Each month Christian Aid provide new resources to help you teach the children in your church about what life is like for millions of people all around the world and show them what they can do to make a difference.
 Ideal for use with children aged approximately 7 to 11 in Sunday groups, uniformed organisations and after-school clubs.